Braxton Miller: 2012 season

 Going into the 2012 season, Miller had a new head coach in Urban Meyer.
 He competed with Kenny Guiton for the starting quarterback position and won.
 He had a great campaign as a dual-threat quarterback.
 In the season opener against the Miami RedHawks, he had 207 passing yards, two passing touchdowns, and 17 carries for 161 rushing yards and a rushing touchdown in the 56–10 victory.
 The next week, a 31–16 victory over Central Florida, he had 27 carries for 141 rushing yards and three rushing touchdowns to go along with 155 passing yards, one passing touchdown, and one interception.
 In the following game, in a 35–28 victory over California, he had his best passing game of the season with 249 passing yards, four passing touchdowns, and one interception to go along with 75 rushing yards and a rushing touchdown.
 After a 29–15 victory over Alabama-Birmingham and a 17–16 victory over Michigan State, he had 186 rushing yards and a rushing touchdown in a 63–38 victory over Nebraska.
 In the next game, a 52–49 victory over Indiana, he had 360 total yards, passed for two touchdowns, and rushed for another.

-Miller and the Buckeyes won their final five games to finish with an undefeated 12-0 record.
+Miller and the Buckeyes won their final five games to finish with an undefeated 12–0 record.
 Despite their undefeated record, Miller and the Buckeyes could not participate in the postseason due to a bowl ban.
 As a sophomore, Miller passed for 2,039 yards and 15 passing touchdowns with 1,271 rushing yards and 13 touchdowns.
 He finished in fifth place in the 2012 Heisman Trophy voting.
-He was named the Big Ten Offensive Player of the Year in recognition of his successful season.
+He was named the Big Ten Conference Offensive Player of the Year in recognition of his successful season.